-Manchester United Women v West Ham United Women
+Man Utd back in third after win over West Ham

 Post update

-Attempt missed.
-Martha Thomas (Manchester United Women) right footed shot from outside the box misses to the right.
+Attempt blocked.
+Vilde Risa (Manchester United Women) right footed shot from the right side of the box is blocked.

 Post update